 Moreover, the data produced by those scientists says that skipping breakfast will NOT cause you to eat more in subsequent meals.

 Today, we’ll address some of the benefits of opting out of breakfast in healthy adults.
 If you’re diabetic, hypoglycemic or pregnant, breakfast is needed to maintain glucose levels.

-Also, for a competitive athlete under a structured training programme where fuelling timing is essential to success, skipping breakfast may not be the wisest idea (Note: Fuel timing and intake varies depending on training type and other metabolic adaptations, which we teach in our advanced sports nutrition course).
+Also, for a competitive athlete under a structured training programme where fuelling timing is essential to success, skipping breakfast may not be the wisest idea (Note: Fuel timing and intake varies depending on training type and other metabolic adaptations, which we teach in our Advanced Sports and Exercise Nutritional Advisor certification).

 Now, let’s get on with the information you came to find out more about!

 The real simple answer would be to eat if you are hungry and don’t eat if you’re not.
 Some people are not hungry in the morning, whilst others will pass out if they don’t eat.

 A recent study published on The American Journal of Clinical Nutrition debunks the myth that having breakfast is required for weight loss success.
 The researchers hinted that if breakfast is not your thing, it’s okay to skip it.

 Just like anything, skipping breakfast is not for everyone.
 Each person is different with regard to their unique biochemistry, genetics, activity programme, and personal tendencies.

 Take for instance those with a sensitivity to food rewards or even a tendency to eat until complete satiation or a full stomach.
 Skipping breakfast might be a really good idea for individuals with such propensities.

 For them, skipping breakfast all together may feel easier than trying to practise portion control.